elastic/kibana/src/core/MIGRATION.md

 ### Handle HTTP request with New Platform HTTP Service
 Kibana HTTP Service provides own abstraction for work with HTTP stack.
 Plugins don't have direct access to `hapi` server and its primitives anymore.
-Moreover, you shouldn't rely on the fact that HTTP Service uses one or another library under the hood, there are high chances that we can switch to another stack at all.
-If HTTP Service lacks needed functionality we happy to discuss and support your needs.
+Moreover, plugins shouldn't rely on the fact that HTTP Service uses one or another library under the hood.
+This gives the platform flexibility to upgrade or changing our internal HTTP stack without breaking plugins.
+If the HTTP Service lacks functionality you need, we are happy to discuss and support your needs.

 To handle an incoming request in your plugin you should:
-- create Router instance.
-Use `plugin id` as a prefix path segment for your routes.
+- create a `Router` instance.
+Use `plugin-id` as a prefix path segment for your routes.
 ```ts
 import { Router } from 'src/core/server';
 const router = new Router('my-app');
 ```

-- use `@kbn/config-schema` package to create a schema to validate `request params`, `query`, `body` if an incoming request used them to pass additional details.
+- use `@kbn/config-schema` package to create a schema to validate the request `params`, `query`, and `body`.
 Every incoming request will be validated against the created schema.
-If validation failed, the request is rejected with `400` status and `Bad request` error.
+If validation failed, the request is rejected with `400` status and `Bad request` error without calling the route's handler.
 To opt out of validating the request, specify `false`.
 ```ts
 import { schema, TypeOf } from '@kbn/config-schema';